IvanJosipovic/ingress-nginx-validate-jwt/README.md

 &aud=22222222-2222-2222-2222-222222222222
 &inject-claim=email

-The /auth response will contains header email=someuser@domain.com
+The /auth response will contain header email=someuser@domain.com

 ### Inject claims as headers with custom name
 The value should be in the following format, "\{claim name\},\{header name\}".